Important:

 Seasonal flu is a highly infectious illness that’s caused by a flu virus.
 The virus infects your lungs and upper airways, and can cause a high temperature, aches and pains.
 A flu vaccination can help limit your risk of getting the flu.

-Our surgery offers flu vaccinations to patients.
-We offer two routine vaccinations – one for patients under 65 years and another vaccine for patients over 65 years.
+Our surgery offers flu vaccinations to patients every year in the autumn.
+We usually offer two routine vaccinations – one for patients under 65 years and another vaccine for patients over 65 years.

 You can contact the surgery to find out more about flu vaccinations or visit the NHS website.